I have had a life-changing experience that has proven the power of perseverance

 Brook supported me through a fight with stage three, metastasizing melanoma as well.

 Then, a catastrophic illness called sepsis struck.
 Miraculously, I survived; but I suffered multiple amputations.

 that have forced some role reversals (to say the least) and many, many compromises.

 But our love is grand, our commitment is great, and our kids are continually grossed out

-and embarrassed by the hugging and kissing that goes on in the kitchen.
+and embarrassed by the hugging, kissing and dancing that goes on in the kitchen.

 When I play the board game "Life" with my kids, I change the rules a bit.
 In my version, whoever gets the most kids wins!

 I consider my real life to be a "win."

-I have five healthy, beautiful children, ages 5-15.
+I have five beautiful, healthy children, ages 6-16.
 I even landed on the space for twin girls!

 Ben (16), Caroline (13), Lauren and Maizie (11), and Jeannie (6) are caring, fun, and surprisingly different from one another.

 In our minivan, we have an attorney, a nurse, a diva, a hippie, and a firecracker.

-My children are the brightest lights in my life.
-And my biggest incentives to become the best person I can be.
+My children are the brightest lights in my life as well as my biggest incentives to become the best person I can be.

 For my whole adult life, I have identified myself as an athlete.
 I have been a workout beast who loves to sweat,